 - 8. Select an option from the Blending Mode drop-down list to specify how you want the watermark to blend into the underlying image. - 9.
 Drag the Opacity slider to specify the transparency of the watermark. - 10.
+Select the Add watermark as a new layer checkbox if you would like your watermark to appear as a new layer in the Layered Editor. - 11.
 Do one of the following: - Click Apply to add the watermark to your image, and keep the Watermark tool open. - Click Done to add the watermark to your image, and leave the tool. - Click Cancel to discard your changes and leave the tool.